Women grab limelight at India's Republic Day pageantry - Journal du Cameroun

 – Pageantry and protests –

-The parade was held against a backdrop of nationwide protests over a new citizenship law that critics say discriminates against minority Muslims, which make up 200 million people in India’s 1.3 billion-strong population.
+The parade was held against a backdrop of nationwide protests over a new citizenship law that critics say discriminates against minority Muslims, who make up 200 million people in India’s 1.3 billion-strong population.

+And as citizens celebrated in Delhi, in restive Indian Kashmir, all mobile phone services were suspended for several hours.

+The cut came just a day after people in the Muslim majority area had internet services partially restored, after the central government cut access in August as it stripped the region of its semi-autonomous status.

+And the northeastern state of Assam, where the protests first began, was rocked Sunday by four explosions which the police suspected were carried out by a separatist group.
+No-one was injured and nothing was damaged, police said.

-A 620-kilometre (385-mile) long human chain was planned in southern Kerala state later Sunday as a mark of protest against the Citizenship Amendment Act and a proposed National Register of Citizens.
+Also on Sunday, hundreds of women blocked a Delhi highway to protest the Citizenship Amendment Act and a proposed National Register of Citizens.

+In Kerala later Sunday, locals lined streets as they took part in a human chain they hoped stretched some 620 kilometres (385 miles) across the southern state to protest against the citizenship law.

+Organisers told the Press Trust of India up to seven million joined the chain.

 The new law makes it easier for persecuted religious minorities from three neighbouring countries to obtain citizenship, but not if they are Muslim.

+Protesters say the law is against the secular principles enshrined in the Indian constitution.

-There have also been protests against Bolsonaro’s visit, with a small rally held in the western city of Mumbai Friday where demonstrators questioned his stand on climate change and sexist comments against a woman politician.
+There were also protests against Bolsonaro’s visit, with a small rally held in the western city of Mumbai Friday, where demonstrators questioned his stand on climate change and sexist comments against a female politician.

 On Saturday the two nationalist leaders signed a slew of deals, including for defence and oil and gas, and promised to strengthen bilateral ties.